ZacGamble/featherlitebooks/README.md

-<strong>**DO NOT DISTRIBUTE OR PUBLICLY POST SOLUTIONS TO THESE LABS.
-MAKE ALL FORKS OF THIS REPOSITORY WITH SOLUTION CODE PRIVATE.
-PLEASE REFER TO THE STUDENT CODE OF CONDUCT AND ETHICAL EXPECTATIONS FOR COLLEGE OF INFORMATION TECHNOLOGY STUDENTS FOR SPECIFICS. **</strong>

 # FeatherLiteBooks

 **A lightweight ERP and accounting web application for small business owners to manage inventory, sales (invoicing), expenses, and basic accounting.
 FeatherLiteBooks aims to replace spreadsheets and complex enterprise software by offering clarity and efficiency.**